colbyfayock/twitch-dashboard/README.md

 ## Setup

 ### Twitter Credentials & Configuration
-- Create and register a new App at: https://developer.twitter.com/
+- Create and register a new app at: https://developer.twitter.com/ (Note: create an App for API v1)
 - Save your API Key and API Secret Key (these are also known as Consumer keys)
 - Under "App permissions", enable Read and Write
 - Under "Authentication settings", enable 3-legged OAuth and "Request email address from users"
 - While developling locally, callback URL should be http://localhost:3000
 - Fill in website, terms, and privacy URLs as appropriate (can be public homepage)

+### Imgur Credentials & Configuration
+- Create and register a new app at: https://api.imgur.com/oauth2/addclient
+- When creating, select Anonymous usage without user authorization
+- Set callback URL as production URL
+- Save your client ID

 ### Temporary Directory
 When developling locally, your temporary directory should be something writable on your local environment.